MicrosoftDocs/windows-dev-docs/windows-apps-src/publish/import-and-export-store-listings.md

 ---

 # Import and export Store listings

-> [!IMPORTANT]
-> We are in the process of rolling out this feature to all developer accounts.
-Until we complete this rollout, you may not see these options in your account.

 You can create [Store listings](create-app-store-listings.md) for your apps without using the Dev Center dashboard by exporting your listings in a .csv file, entering your info and assets, and then importing the updated file.
 You can use this method to create listings from scratch or to update listings you’ve already created.